 - Speaking & Writing Assessment Practice

 - Interpersonal Speaking – I typed up leveled questions about the book, cut them into sentence strips, and laminated them.
-I have basic questions one color, and more open ended questions another color.
+I have basic questions in one color, and more open-ended questions in another color.
 Students then used these in pairs to prepare for interpersonal speaking.
-Depending on proficiency level, we also worked on writing our own questions to use as well.
+Depending on proficiency level, we also worked on writing our questions to use as well.
 We used the fan and pick form to help keep pairs of groups of three accountable while practicing.
 For the actual assessment, I will pick random pairs to speak with each other about the book.

 - Presentational Writing – Students will be given the choice of three writing prompts in advance.
 They had a chance to practice writing in class.
 I always do actual assessments in class on paper so there is no temptation of a translator and I see what they know.
 You can get the assessments I plan to use here.